Would you like to enjoy an evening in the Observatory?

 The phase of the moon generally determines how dark the sky might be.
 If you are interested in the Moon and the planets, a evening where there is a larger phase Moon would be better for you.
 Kids love the Moon, because it is bright and easy to see.
 But if you are interested in seeing deep sky objects, such as star clusters, nebulae, and galaxies, a night with a smaller phase Moon (or no moon at all) would be best.
 Bear in mind that we will observe in the early evening, so at any phase after Full, the moon will will rise later in the evening, which will allow for dark skies earlier.

 No-questions-asked refund if the weather does not cooperate.

-Just fill out the form below to book your private observing session.
+Just select your desired date on the calendar, and fill out the form below to book your private observing session.